< /> < />

 If you're looking to lose weight or prevent weight gain, knowing how much energy you should be consuming on a daily basis can help you hit your weight goals.

 This is where Juniper's Nourish Shakes can come in handy.
 The Nourish Shakes are packed with high-quality ingredients with the nutritional benefits of a balanced meal.
+In fact, one shake contains 20 vitamins and minerals and contains more than 40 per cent of your daily vitamin needs for immunity and overall health.

 And, these meal replacement shakes can help you manage your calorie intake more effectively as you know you're consuming 205 calories per shake.